 Undoubtedly, maintaining a healthy online presence is essential to growing your practice and attracting targeted traffic.
 A positive image in the virtual world can boost your practice’s brand image.
 However, without any legitimate marketing strategy, practices tend to make mistakes, which may hamper their online reputation and harm their search engine ranking.

 When managing the online reputation of your medical practice, even the smallest negligence can balloon into catastrophic mistakes, especially if yours is a small practice.
-Be sure to avoid these common reputation management mistakes that could damage your medical practice:
+Be sure to avoid this common reputation management for doctors mistakes that could damage your medical practice:

 - Deleting or ignoring negative reviews: Deleting or ignoring negative reviews is one of the most common online reputation mistakes, and it is the most damaging.
 You just cannot sweep a negative patient review under the rug and pretend it does not exist.
 Whether an unhappy patient posts a negative review on your Facebook page or a third-party review website, you must address it a way that is professional and helpful.
 By responding promptly and politely to these negative comments, you will show your patients that you care.